Mindsets are like the story that many of us have heard multiple times: the two fighting wolves.

 One of the most powerful ways that mindset impacts your daily life is in how you approach challenges.
-Like we mentioned above, fixed and growth mindsets have very different views of adversity and struggle.
-In professional lives, personal relationships, work and play—how we react to problems (or perceived problems) makes up a majority of our internal and external dialogue.
+As we mentioned above, fixed and growth mindsets have very different views of adversity and struggle.
+In professional lives, personal relationships, work, and play—how we react to problems (or perceived problems) make up a majority of our internal and external dialogue.

-Companies can benefit from growth mindsets, too, if they are mindful about implementing its beliefs into their business culture.
+Companies can benefit from growth mindsets, too, if they are mindful about implementing their beliefs into their business culture.